fgiova/undici-rest-client/README.md

 It's support a simple retry mechanism using exponential backoff or using delay based on retry-after HTTP header It's implement a simple LRU cache mechanism on idempotent HTTP methods.

+[!NOTE]
+For node 16 use version 1.x, version 2.x support only Node.js >= 18.

 ## Installation

 ```bash